lm-costa/draft_bepe/README.md

 code was apply to be abble of uploading this data to github because the size of the first file was larger than 100Mb:

+The time serie consist in observations on Alfafa crop during DOY 144 and 193

 ``` r
 #
 #namefile <- list.files("data-raw/spectra/", pattern="JB-009-ESA_F")